wsk1576025821/docs/docs/guide/wallet/quickly.md

-# Quickly support bitkeep Wallet
+# Quickly support BitKeep Wallet

 If the Other wallet is already available.
 [FAQs about BitKeep Chrome Extension](/faq.html#faqs-about-bitkeep-chrome-extension)